A red background with Scrabble letter pieces on it spelling "FORECLOSURE" broken into three lines.

 Changes in Insurance Coverage

-When any of the aforementioned indicators occur, you should be prepared to take steps to stop the bleeding, so to speak, so that you can avoid home foreclosure.
+When any of the aforementioned indicators occur, you should be prepared to take steps to stop the bleeding, so to speak, so that you can avoid foreclosure in Milwaukee or in the other locations in general.

 Gather Essential Documents